BernardoBrogi/Project-Laboratory/README.md

 $ roslaunch dmp dmp.launch
 ```

-In the file LfD.py you can set the initial position of the trajectory (default is the initial position of go_home) and the goal position.
+In the file LfD.py in the DMP package you can set the initial position of the trajectory (default is the initial position of go_home) and the goal position.

 Running in another terminal